dtahlyan/BFS_LE/README.md

 ### REFERENCES

-If you find BFS_LE useful, please cite my the paper and my thesis.
+If you find BFS_LE useful, please cite the paper and/or thesis.
 Thank you!

 ```
 @article{tahlyanperformance,